AI-Studio-Helldiver/First_MLOPS_Pipeline/docs/ClearMLServing.md

 - https://clear.ml/docs/latest/docs/clearml_serving/clearml_serving_tutorial/
 - https://github.com/allegroai/clearml-serving/blob/main/examples/keras/readme.md

 **_IMPORTANT:_** The Triton works only on x86_64 architecture, meaning intel/AMD processors on cloud or local device.
 This won't work on macbooks or EC2 or any other devices with silicon/ARM chips.
+If you wish to use a custom API to serve your model, it is way more easy, check out my other repository: Simple Flask App.

 ## First setup clearml-serving in your local device or server:
 - Follow the steps in [serving_readme.md](https://github.com/GitarthVaishnav/First_MLOPS_Pipeline/blob/development/first_mlops_pipeline/serving/serving_readme.md)  (Docker takes fair amount of time)